 The area will be red and raw at first and heals best with continuos application of Lucas Paw Paw ointment.
 Initial healing will take up to 10 days.
 At this stage makeup can usually be applied.
 The area can still remain pink anywhere between 4-6 weeks.
 It may take 2-3 months for the area to heal sufficiently to go without makeup.

-You can expect to pay approximately $2000 – $4,000 including the surgeon’s fee, assistant’s fee, anaesthetist’s fee and hospital.
+Dr Nettle’s surgical fee is approximately $3,500.
+This does not include the assistant fee, anaesthetist fee and hospital.
 Usually this procedure is done in combination with other facial surgery.
-Your surgeon and cosmetic surgery consultant will discuss and determine the costs on the day of your consultation.
+Dr Nettle and our cosmetic surgery consultant Michelle will discuss and determine the costs on the day of your consultation.

 There are no Medicare rebates for surgical dermabrasion surgery for lip lines as this is considered a cosmetic procedure.
 However surgical dermabrasion is commonly used to improve scars and a Medicare rebate may apply in these circumstances.